celery/celery/docs/userguide/workers.rst

 * inotify (Linux)

-    Used if the :mod:`pyinotify` library is installed.
+    Used if the :pypi:`pyinotify` library is installed.
-    If you are running on Linux this is the recommended implementation, to install the :mod:`pyinotify` library you have to run the following
+    If you are running on Linux this is the recommended implementation, to install the :pypi:`pyinotify` library you have to run the following
     command:

     .. code-block:: console